George E. Dixon

-Life and death
+Biography

 Although Dixon's early life is largely unknown, the 1860 census lists him as a 23-year-old native of Kentucky or maybe South Carolina.
 He was a steamboat engineer and had lived in New Orleans, Louisiana before moving to Mobile, Alabama.
-Dixon's expensive tailor-made uniform and jewellery found on his remains suggests that he was a man of some wealth.
+Dixon's expensive tailor-made uniform and jewelry found on his remains suggest that he was a man of some wealth.

 Dixon was a Mason, and a member of Mobile Lodge No. 40.
 Minutes of Union Chapter No. 3, Royal Arch Masons, indicate that Dixon visited that body on March 20, 1863, which proves he was also a York Rite Man.
 The famed Albert G. Mackey was the presiding officer at that particular meeting.

 Dixon was a member of a pre-war militia company, the Washington Light Infantry of Mobile.
 In the autumn of 1861, the Washington Light Infantry became Company A, 21st Alabama Infantry Regiment.
 Dixon by then was a sergeant.
 He would later be promoted to lieutenant.
 In March 1862, Dixon's regiment proceeded to Corinth, Mississippi, and the following month took an active part in the Battle of Shiloh, losing 200 men killed or wounded out of the 650 engaged.
 Dixon himself was severely wounded in the left leg.
 Luckily, a $20 gold coin he carried as a good luck piece saved his leg, and possibly his life.
 However, the impact seriously damaged his femur and Dixon would limp for the rest of his short life.
 Following the battle, the regiment was reorganized and returned to Mobile to man the city's defenses as artillerymen.
 It was during the uneventful garrison duty at Mobile that Dixon became interested in the submarine that Horace Lawson Hunley was building.

 On February 17, 1864, Dixon commanded the Confederate submarine on her first and only attack on the Union Navy.
 He was successful in sinking his target, but the close proximity of its own ordnance when detonated damaged the submarine, causing her to sink during her attempted return to shore.
 Dixon and his seven crewmen all perished.

 After the submarine was located and recovered in 2000, Dixon's remains were identified.
 His home Lodge, now known as Mobile-McCormick Lodge No. 40, and the Masonic Grand Lodges of Alabama and South Carolina participated in the military and Masonic funeral rites when the remains of the submarine's crewmen were interred on April 17, 2004 in Magnolia Cemetery in Charleston, South Carolina.